fuglaro/Thumby-Website/docs/Blockly/Working-With-Fonts.md

 ## Making Custom Fonts

-You can make your own Fonts usng Sprites made in the Bitmap Builder.
+You can make your own Fonts using Sprites made in the Bitmap Builder.
 See the [Making Sprites Tutorial](../Making-Sprites) to see how to make and load Sprites.

 Font Sprites are just Sprites that are arranged in a specific way.